facundoolano/rpg-cli/shell/README.md

 To better adapt for different usage patterns, finer-grained commands are provided:

-* `rpg-cli --mv <path>` will set the hero's location to `<path>` without initiating battles.
+* `rpg-cli cd --force <path>` will set the hero's location to `<path>` without initiating battles.
-* `rpg-cli --pwd` will print the hero's current location.
+* `rpg-cli pwd` will print the hero's current location.
-* `rpg-cli --battle` will initiate a battle with a probability that changes based on the distance from home.
+* `rpg-cli battle` will initiate a battle with a probability that changes based on the distance from home.
 If the battle is lost the exit code of the program will be non-negative.
+* `rpg-cli stat --quiet` will return hero stats in a succinct format.
+* `rpg-cli stat --plain` will return hero stats as tab separated fields, to facilitate parsing (e.g. to integrate to the prompt).

 ## Prevent intermediate battles